1dv023/follow-the-route-SOLUTION/README.md

 # Follow the route

-In this excercise, you should train your ability to create routes in the Node.js web application framework [Express](https://expressjs.com/) and render some simple views.
+In this exercise, you should train your ability to create routes in the Node.js web application framework [Express](https://expressjs.com/) and render some simple views.

 ## The assignment

 You should set up a web application that follow this rules:

-1. The web application should listen to port 8000.
+1. The web application should listen to port 3000.

 2. When the client asks for the root URL a static html file (index.html) should be responded to the client.